Queers Read This: Identity and the term queer

 The essay's use of the term queer and conceptualization of queer identity alienated some potential readers when it was initially distributed; journalist Esther Kaplan noted that some parade-goers refused to take a copy of the pamphlet because it used the word.
 According to E. J. Rand, the effect of the title "Queers Read This" is that anyone reading the essay "must accept, no matter how momentarily or skeptically, being named as a queer".
 The use of the term queer is justified in the essay itself as follows, in a section titled "Why Queer":

+The essay also specifically acknowledges the reappropriation of the term, stating that "QUEER can be a rough word but it is also a sly and ironic weapon we can steal from the homophobe's hands and use against him".
+In this context, it defines queer as "leading a different sort of life" in opposition to "the mainstream, profit-margins, patriotism, patriarchy or being assimilated".
+It also notes that the term is gender neutral: "Queer, unlike GAY, doesn't mean MALE."

 This framing of queerness as a marginalized identity, and constitution of the reader as a member of that marginalized group, provides a basis for the text's view as to what queerness means and should mean.
 At one point the essay asserts that "being queer is not about a right to privacy; it is about the freedom to be public, to just be who we are.
 It means everyday fighting oppression; homophobia, racism, misogyny, the bigotry of religious hypocrites and our own self-hatred."

+"I Hate Straights"

+The final page of the pamphlet contained a single section with the title "I Hate Straights".

 Reception

-Queer Nation's distribution of "Queers Read This" at the 1990 pride parade, and subsequent press coverage, established the group's public reputation.
-The flyer was controversial within the group itself, and some people at the parade objected to its use of the term queer.